Power ality issues arise from a number of sources, both internal and external,

 Neal Boothe.
 "This client would not have learned of this failure until

-the moment of a power outage when UPS power was expected but unavailable."
+the moment of a power tage when UPS power was expected but unavailable."

 A proper electrical distribution system is made of components that are carefully